Iyouboushi/mIRC-BattleArena/readme.md

 Note, you do NOT have to install it to C:\BattleArena\ However, it's recommended.

-With version 2.4 the bot SHOULD work if you put the bot in a folder that has spaces (such as C:\Program Files\BattleArena)  but it is still recommended to not do that if you can avoid it.

-WHAT'S NEW?
+## WHAT'S NEW?

-As usual be sure to read the versions.txt in the documentation folder for a full list of everything this version does.
-Listed below are some of the highlights.
+If you have used this bot before and are updating you may be wondering what all has changed.
+Well, the versions.txt in the documentation folder has a full list of changes.
+Listed below are some of the main highlights since version 2.5 complete.

 ADDITIONS:
 * New Method of Doing Monster/Summon/NPC Stats Upon Summoning to Battlefield